 When loading large amounts of data into PostgreSQL, it can be done significantly faster using the bulk copying feature.
 The drawback to this approach is that you don't find out about data integrity errors until the entire batch is completed but sometimes the speed is worth it

 function open-db-writer (db table &optional columns)

 Opens a table stream into which rows can be written one at a time using db-write-row. db is either a connection object or a list of arguments that could be passed to open-database. table is the name of an existing table into which this writer will write rows.
 If you don't have data for all columns, use columns to indicate those that you do.

 function close-db-writer (writer &key abort)

-connection when it was created for this copier,
+Closes a bulk writer opened by open-db-writer.
+Will close the associated database connection when it was created for this copier, or abort is true.

 function db-write-row (writer row-data)